Should checked baggage fees be refunded for delayed baggage?

 • International checked baggage that can be determined to be delayed by the airline flying the international leg should be paid by that international airline.
 The domestic portion of international travel can be treated separately by DOT rules.

 The provision at 49 U.S.C.
-41704, note requires that the Department issue a final rule requiring an air carrier or foreign air carrier to promptly provide to a passenger an automated refund for any fees paid by the passenger for checked baggage if (1) the carrier fails to deliver the checked baggage to the passenger “not later than” (highlights noted by Travelers United) 12 hours after the arrival of a domestic flight, or “not later than” 15 hours after the arrival of an international flight…
+41704 requires that the Department issue a final rule requiring an air carrier or foreign air carrier to promptly provide to a passenger an automated refund for any fees paid by the passenger for checked baggage if (1) the carrier fails to deliver the checked baggage to the passenger “not later than” (highlights noted by Travelers United) 12 hours after the arrival of a domestic flight, or “not later than” 15 hours after the arrival of an international flight…

-These NPRM comments are fully within the wording of the 49 U.S.C.
+These NPRM comments are fully within the wording of 49 U.S.C.
 41704.

 Travelers United and other consumer rights advocacy groups have emphasized to DOT that delayed delivery of checked luggage greatly inconveniences passengers.
 Any time that checked baggage is delayed the passenger cannot complete the work for which they originally booked the flight.
 Also, many passengers miss cruise departures and family celebrations.
 Or they cannot participate in organized tours that require special equipment and clothing because of delayed checked baggage.